junkdog/graftt/README.md

   call to `bar()` inside the transplant will point to `Foo::bar$original` once applied.
 - **`@Graft.Mock`** to keep the compiler happy when you need to reference fields or methods in the target class.
 Mocked references point to target class after transplant.
-- **`@Graft.Annotations`** configures removal and updating of annotations.
-The default behavior copies all annotations from the transplant class and its symbol over to the recipient.
+- **`@Graft.Annotations`** overrides default configuration for removal and updating of annotations.
+The default behavior copies all annotations from the transplanted elements to the recipient.
-- Any non-annotated methods or fields are copied over as-is.
+- Interfaces implemented by the transplant are added to the recipient.
-- All interfaces are copied over to recipient.
+- All fields and methods, except those annotated with `@Graft.Mock`, are copied to recipient.

 Nice to have, but not now:
 - **`@Graft.Remove`**: Remove field or method from target class.